Editor’s note: This post has been changed since it was first published in 2019.

 Inbreeding is when two closely related individuals, who inherited some identical segments of DNA from the same ancestor(s), have children.
 The term genetic counselors typically use for inbreeding is “consanguinity,” which means “of the same blood” and is pronounced “con-san-gwinity.”

 The degree of relationship between the two individuals matters a lot.
 Children of parents who are brother and sister are more consanguineous (“con-sang-win-us”) than the children of two people who are first cousins.
 For similar reasons, consanguinity within the same family over multiple generations increases the risk for hereditary disorders more than one isolated instance of a consanguineous union in a family tree.

 Beginning in the early 12th century they quickly expanded their realm.
 They did this through a series of strategically executed marriages, from the mountains of Switzerland to a territory that included swaths of Austria, Hungary, Italy, France and Spain.
 The Spanish branch of the Habsburg dynasty helped create an empire that reached its apex in the 16th and 17th centuries.
-They controlled land from the Phillippines to the Americas.
+They controlled land from the Philippines to the Americas.

 Yet the Habsburgs are known not only for controlling huge tracts of Europe, but also for maintaining control by rarely marrying outside the dynasty.

 By the end of the 17th century, the results of their marital practices had become apparent.
 Family members had distinctive protruding lips, a high rate of infant mortality and a host of other health problems.
-Researchers in 2019 found that the distinctive jutting “Hapbsburg Jaw” was likely the result of inbreeding.

 Could the same marital practices that helped bring the Habsburg dynasty to power also have led to its demise?